Barbara Eden: I Dream of Jeannie

 In 1965, producer Sidney Sheldon signed Eden to star in his then-upcoming fantasy sitcom I Dream of Jeannie for NBC.
 After various brunette starlets and beauty queens had unsuccessfully tried out for the role, Eden was approached by Sheldon, who had seen her in The Brass Bottle and had received numerous recommendations for Eden from various colleagues.
 Eden played Jeannie, a beautiful genie set free from her bottle by astronaut and United States Air Force Captain (later Major) Anthony "Tony" Nelson, played by Larry Hagman.
 Eden played this role for five years and 139 episodes.

 Musicals and 1970s TV movies

 Eden starred in such musical comedies as Nite Club Confidential (playing the role of Kay Goodman, in 1996), The Sound of Music, Annie Get Your Gun, South Pacific with Robert Goulet, The Pajama Game with John Raitt, and Gentlemen Prefer Blondes playing Lorelei Lee.
 She played Lalune in a TV adaptation of Kismet (1967).
-From April through September 1984, she starred in the national production of Woman of the Year, playing the role of Tess Harding Craig.
+From April to September 1984, she starred in the national production of Woman of the Year, playing the role of Tess Harding Craig.

 She has been a musical guest star in many variety television shows, including 21 Bob Hope specials, The Carol Burnett Show, The Jonathan Winters Show, The Jerry Lewis Show, This Is Tom Jones, Tony Orlando and Dawn, and Donny and Marie.
 She released an album titled Miss Barbara Eden in 1967 on Dot Records.
 She also had long-running stints headlining in Las Vegas.